ilms49898723/Computer_Architecture_Project_1/README.md

 Computer Architecture Project 1

-An easy Simulator
+An easy MIPS Simulator(school mini project)

-Not Tested
+(CLion Project if using IDE)